 Language: Completely clean aside from select concerts/events, although there is voice and text chat in some places.
 These can be turned off, however.

-Sex/Nudity: Many of the female skins have tight clothes, stomachs exposed, occasional cleavage, select male skins don’t have a shirt
+Sex/Nudity: Many of the female skins have revealing clothing, select male skins don’t have a shirt

 Occult: Some skins themed after demons/the devil, wizards & witches, a few Marvel skins are referred to as Gods